Renormalization group analysis of multi-Dirac-node materials: Abstract

 \section{Abstract}

-We theoretically study Dirac systems with $N$ nodes by using the renormalization group (RG), motivated by quantum critical phenomena of topological phase transition and Weyl semimetals.
-In such materials, the effective energy dispersion is described by Dirac fermions with $N$ species coupled to the electromagnetic field.
-The RG equations for the coupling constant $\alpha$, the speed of light $c$, and electron $v$ are obtained to reveal that (i) $c$ and $v$ coincide in the low-energy limit with $c^2 v^N$ being almost unrenormalized, and (ii) there are two momentum/energy scales characterizing nonrelativistic and relativistic scaling regions.
-The conditions on the materials to observe these scaling behaviors are determined.
-As for physical quantities, the dielectric constant, magnetic susceptibility, spectral function, DC conductivity, and mass gap are discussed.
+We theoretically study the electromagnetic interaction in Dirac systems with $N$ nodes by using the renormalization group, which is relevant to the quantum critical phenomena of topological phase transition ($N=1$) and Weyl semimetals ($N=4$ or $N=12$).
+Compared with the previous work for $N=1$ [H. Isobe and N. Nagaosa, Phys.
+Rev. B {\bf 86}, 165127 (2012)], we obtained the analytic solution for the large $N$ limit, which differs qualitatively for the scaling of the speed of light $c$ and that of electron $v$, i.e., $v$ does not change while $c$ is reduced to $v$.
+We also found a reasonably accurate approximate analytic solution for generic $N$, which well interpolates between $N=1$ and large $N$ limit, and it concludes that $c^2 v^N$ is almost unrenormalized.
+The temperature dependence of the physical properties, the dielectric constant, magnetic susceptibility, spectral function, DC conductivity, and mass gap are discussed based on these results.